 Blog

-Planet Earth as a Stakeholder - Richard Seidl
+Sustainability in Development: Planet Earth as a Stakeholder

-Everyone is talking about sustainability, some are enthusiastic about it, others roll their eyes.
-But whichever way you look at it, it cannot be denied that we have become a throwaway society.
-In the past, all products, whether it was a washing machine, a television or software, had a much longer “shelf life” and were usable.
-In the case of software, the reason for this was that many capacities were only available to a very limited extent, which meant that development was resource-efficient.
+Everyone is talking about sustainability, some are excited about it, others roll their eyes.
+But whichever way you look at it, there is no denying that we have become a throwaway society.
+In the past, all products, whether it was a washing machine, a television or software, had a much longer "shelf life" and were usable.
+In the case of software, the reason for this was that a lot of capacity was only available for a very limited period of time, so development was resource-efficient.
 However, some energy-guzzling systems such as AI have become indispensable and have the potential to advance sustainability - even if this may sound paradoxical at first.
-There are many ways to conserve resources in software development, for example, you can simply ask yourself the question in a project: What if our planet was the stakeholder?
+There are many ways to conserve resources in software development, for example, you can simply ask yourself the question during a project: What if our planet was the stakeholder?

-“We could also use the software we create to ensure that it can be used for much longer and also supports legacy systems and old hardware.” - Jutta Eckstein
+"We could also ensure that the software we create is usable for much longer and also supports legacy systems and old hardware." - Jutta Eckstein

 Jutta works as a business coach, change manager and consultant with a focus on company-wide agility and sustainability.
-She is the founder of the “Agile Sustainability Initiative”, co-creator of a sustainability assessment for agile teams and author of the “BOSSA nova book” on corporate agility.
-With an M.A. in Business Coaching & Change Management, a Dipl.Ing. in Product Engineering and certification as a pollution control officer, she was recognized in 2011 by Computerwoche as one of the most important personalities in German IT.
+She is the founder of the "Agile Sustainability Initiative", co-creator of a sustainability assessment for agile teams and author of the "BOSSA nova book" on corporate agility.
+With an M.A. in Business Coaching & Change Management, a Dipl.Ing. in Product Engineering and certification as an environmental protection officer, she was recognized as one of the most important personalities in German IT by Computerwoche in 2011.

 Green IT: A dialog about ecological and social sustainability